Tools

 You will need a selection of plastic or steel rulers.
 You will use them not only for measuring but also for tracing and adding details to your model.

-Remember if you are a serious modeler planning to modify some plastic kits, you will need a ruler to measure reference plans and calculate scales from photographs.
+Remember, if you are a serious modeler planning to modify some plastic kits, you will need a ruler to measure reference plans and calculate scales from photographs.

 Edged Tools

 When cutting the plastic pieces from the spruces, do not press down with the blade all the way down at once.
 Perform a progressive cut to avoid breaking the plastic in an undesired location.
 Most small pieces are very fragile.
 Take special care when cutting clear plastic like the one used on cockpits, windows, and lights.
-This type of plastic is even more fragile.
+This type of plastic is even more delicate.

 Another type of edged tool is the “U” shape razor saw.
 If you are planning to make heavy modifications to your plastic kit, make sure to consider a razor saw.